Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Clustering stability

-The expectation is taken with respect to the i.i.d. sampling of the sets from $\mathcal{P}$.
 This quantity is unavailable in practice, as we have a finite number of samples, so it needs to be estimated empirically.
 Various methods have been devised to estimate stability using perturbed versions of $\mathbf{X}$.

-The first methods used in literature are based on resampling the original data set, with or without replacement (splitting in half \cite{Strauss1973}, subsampling \cite{Ben-Hur2002}, bootstrapping \cite{Falasconi2010}, jackknife \cite{Yeung2001}\dots).
-Another method consists in adding random noise either to the original data points \cite{Moller2006} or to their pairwise distances (additive or multiplicative) \cite{Bilu2012,Awasthi2012,vijayaraghavan2017clustering,balcan2016clustering,Balcan2020}.
-For high-dimensional data, other alternatives are random projections or randomly adding or deleting variables \cite{Strauss1973}.
+The first methods used in literature are based on resampling the original data set (splitting in half \cite{Strauss1973}, subsampling \cite{Ben-Hur2002}, bootstrapping \cite{Falasconi2010,Fang2012}, jackknife \cite{Yeung2001}, etc.).
+Another method consists in adding random noise either to the data points \cite{Moller2006} or to their pairwise distances \cite{vijayaraghavan2017clustering,balcan2016clustering}.
+For high-dimensional data, alternatives are random projections or randomly adding or deleting variables \cite{Strauss1973}.
 Once the perturbed data sets are generated, there are several ways to compare the resulting clusterings.
 With noise-based methods, it is possible to compare the clustering of the original data set (reference clustering) with the clusterings obtained on perturbed data sets, or to compare only clusterings obtained on the latter.
 With sampling-based methods, we can compare overlapping subsamples on data points where both clusterings are defined \cite{Falasconi2010}, or compare clusterings of disjoint subsamples (using for instance an extension operator or a supervised classifier to transfer labels from one sample to another \cite{Lange2004}).
-Finally, to compute a similarity score between two partitions, common choices are the adjusted Rand index (ARI) \cite{Falasconi2010,Zhao2011}, Fowlkes-Mallows (FM), Jaccard \cite{Ben-Hur2002}, Normalized Mutual Information (NMI) \cite{vinh2010information}, Minimal Matching Distance \cite{Lange2004}, or Variation of Information \cite{Meila2003}.
+Finally, possible similarity measures include external indices such as the ARI \cite{Falasconi2010,Zhao2011}.